Super Bowl LII snub? Patriots' Tom Brady did not shake Eagles quarterback Nick Foles' hand after loss

 Brady has a history, however, of avoiding a handshake when he loses a Super Bowl.

-Brady is certainly not the first star to be criticized as a sore loser following a loss.
-Carolina Panthers quarterback Cam Newton was lambasted after cutting his postgame press conference short following a Super Bowl loss to the Denver Broncos.
-However, Newton did shake Denver Broncos quarterback Peyton Manning’s hand after the game.
-Manning was involved in the same snub.
 After leading the Indianapolis Colts to the Super Bowl and losing to the New Orleans Saints, Peyton Manning did not shake Saints quarterback Drew Brees’ hand following the defeat, SB Nation reported.

 NBA superstar LeBron James did not shake the hands of any members of the Orlando Magic after the Cleveland Cavaliers were defeated by the team in the 2009 playoffs.
 He also did not speak to reporters after the game, The New York Times reported at the time.

 Brady did congratulate Eagles defensive end Derek Barnett and defensive tackle Fletcher Cox following the game.
 Brady's wife, retired supermodel Gisele Bundchen, also congratulated each Eagles player she saw when leaving the stadium, Yahoo!
 Sports columnist Dan Wetzel reported.